intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

    you spot a typo or small mistake, feel free to let him know directly and he'll fix it.
-You are free to do the same in a mostly informal way if you want to contribute changes to the text, but for copyright reasons please CC linux-doc@vger.kernel.org and "sign-off" your contribution as Documentation/process/submitting-patches.rst outlines in the section "Sign your work - the Developer's Certificate of Origin".
+You are free to do the same in a mostly informal way if you want to contribute changes to the text, but for copyright reasons please CC linux-doc@vger.kernel.org and 'sign-off' your contribution as Documentation/process/submitting-patches.rst outlines in the section 'Sign your work - the Developer's Certificate of Origin'.
 ..
    This text is available under GPL-2.0+ or CC-BY-4.0, as stated at the top of the file.
-If you want to distribute this text under CC-BY-4.0 only, please use "The Linux kernel developers" for author attribution and link this as source: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/plain/Documentation/admin-guide/reporting-issues.rst ..
+If you want to distribute this text under CC-BY-4.0 only, please use 'The Linux kernel developers' for author attribution and link this as source: https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/plain/Documentation/admin-guide/reporting-issues.rst ..